 "He's a great guy and he's done such a great job with me and Eberle," Hall said of Horcoff, who was named captain Wednesday.
 "It's just the little things that he does, just talking to me on the side and showing me drills and stuff like that that makes it a lot easier for us … I would be cheating myself if I didn't use that experience."

-(shoulder) and Ales Kotalik (knee) are all out. … The Oilers are expected to place forward Jean-Francois Jacques (back surgery) on injured reserve, while defenseman Ladislav Smid
+Injury report: For the Flames, Jokinen (shoulder) and defenseman Adam Pardy (scratched cornea) is questionable, while forwards Daymond Langkow (neck), Matt Stajan (shoulder), David Moss (shoulder) and Ales Kotalik (knee) are all out. … The Oilers are expected to place forward Jean-Francois Jacques (back surgery) on injured reserve, while defenseman Ladislav Smid (nose/neck) is questionable.

 "Someone asked today if you could be 0-7 in the preseason and have those five guys healthy or be 7-0 and have five guys hurt right now, which would you take?" assistant general manager Jay Feaster told the Calgary Herald.
 "I like winning.
 It makes for a more pleasant atmosphere around here when we win.
 But having those guys healthy would be great and that's where we want to be.

 "At some point it's going to happen, but it's not going to happen in time for our opening roster."